Fluorescent-lamp formats: US energy-saving tubes

-In the 1970s, 34-watt energy-saving F40T12 fluorescent lamps were intoroduced in the United States.
+In the 1970s, 34-watt energy-saving F40T12 fluorescent lamps were introduced in the United States.
 In the 1980s, T8 32-watt lamps were introduced, but unlike the T8 tubes introduced in Europe, these T8s are not retrofits and require new matching ballasts to drive them.
 These ballasts were originally magnetic, but most today are electronic.
 The energy-saving T12 lamps are made to operate on ballasts designed for 40-watt F40T12 lamps, though some F40T12 ballasts are not be designed to operate these lamps, and can overheat if energy-saving lamps are used.
 Running an energy-saving T8 tube with a ballast for T12 will reduce lamp life and can increase energy consumption.
 Conversely, a T12 tube on a T8 ballast will usually draw too much power and so may burn out the ballast, unless it is within the range that particular ballast can compensate for.
 The tube type should always match the markings on the light fixture.